ColoMAX/fish_feeder/docs/getting-started.md

 - Power on the device by connecting the power port (likely a micro-usb or usb-C port on the device).
 The device should not pull more than 500mA at 5v, thus any usb power source should suffice, but do mind to use a short or high quality usb cable.
   > Tip: you can test whether the device is properly working, by pressing the button on the top for around 1 second.
 The dispenser screw should start to turn and stop as you release it.
 If not, there is likely something wrong with your power connection.
-- The first time your power on the device, it will create a WiFi access point, named "Fish Feeder Hotspot".
+- The first time your power on the device, it will create a WiFi access point, named "FishFeeder Hotspot".
 Connect to it using the password `SomethingFishy`.
 - Now your device should ask you, or redirect you towards the configuration page of the device.
 If not, you can manually go to the website `http://192.168.4.1`, making sure you are still connected to the access point of the fishfeeder.
   > Alternatively you can try to connect the device via usb to your computer and visit [Improv via Serial](https://www.improv-wifi.com/) to set the initial WiFi credentials directly, without using the hotspot. **NOTE** not all browsers support this feature, the site will indicate if so.
 - (optional) Here you can apply any updates (`*.bin` e.g. `firmware.bin` file) if provided to you.